-Serving Washington’s Native Population: Urban Indian, American Indian, and Alaska Natives
+Serving Washington’s Native Population: Urban Indian, American Indian, and Alaskan Native

-We meet members in their own communities.
-American Indian and Alaska Native members will be covered whether you choose to see a Tribal Health provider or one of our network providers.
+We meet members where they are and offer high-quality services in their own community.
+For members who identify as a Native American or Alaska Native, your care will be covered whether you choose to see a Tribal Health provider or one of our network providers.

-There are 29 federally recognized Tribes in Washington.
-Each tribe is unique, and every American Indian and Alaska Native person experiences their culture in their own way.
+There are 29 federally recognized tribes in Washington.
+Each tribe is unique, and every American Indian or Alaskan Native-identified person experiences their culture in their own way.
 Respect for cultural identity is at the core of our community-driven approach to care.

 Benefits of CHPW Individual & Family Plans